-Is there a free, simple and easy way to find out what is going on in your industry or niche that can save you time doing research?
+Is there a simple and easy (and free) way to know what is happening in your industry or niche so that you are not wasting a huge amount of time doing research?
 Yes, there is, and it’s called …

 (You can monitor the web for new content with Google Alerts)

-Google Alerts is not only only a great social media monitoring tool for managing your reputation online, but also for automatically gathering information about people, companies, or any other subject you are interested in.
+Google Alerts is not only useful for helping you manage your reputation online, but also for automatically receiving the latest news about people, brands, companies, and any other topic you are interested in.

 With Google Alerts, you just subscribe to a keyword or topic and you’re done.
-Whenever Google’s robots index a new web site, blog post, news update, press release, a tweet, video, or any other content related to that topic, you will automatically receive an email or RSS update.
+Whenever Google’s bots (Googlebot) crawl a new web site, press release, blog post, news update, a tweet, video, or any other indexable content related to the topic you’ve subscribed to, you will automatically receive an email or RSS update.

 Step 1 – Log Into Your Google Account

 If you haven’t got a Google account, create one.
-Google lets you access loads of free services with just one username and password.
-If you use Gmail, post videos to YouTube, run Adwords or own a GooglePlus page, then you should already have a Google account set up.
+Google lets you access many free services with just one username and password.
+If you use Gmail, post videos to YouTube, run an Adwords campaign or own a GooglePlus page, then you should already have a Google account.

-You can still set up Google Alerts without accessing your Google Account, but this will give you fewer options (e.g. you can’t receive Google Alerts via RSS, only email).
+You can still set up Google Alerts without a Google Account, but this gives you fewer configuration options (e.g. you can only receive email alerts, not alerts via RSS).

 Step 2 – Set Up An Alert

-You can set up alerts for every topic, business, person, brand or website you want to track.
-You can track product brands, employees, influencers, celebrities, competitors, investors, etc. There are no limits to the number of alerts you can set up.
+You can set up alerts for every topic, business, person or website you want to track.
+You can track brands, names of employees, investors, celebrities, influencers, competitors, etc. There are no limits to the number of alerts you can set up.

-(Google Alerts lets you set up as many alerts as you like)
+(Set up as many alerts as you like with Google Alerts)

 To narrow the source of your alerts, select the source from the drop-down menu …

-You can also specify the delivery time of your alerts in your settings, and if you want to receive all alerts as a single email …
+You can also specify the delivery time of your alerts in your settings, and whether these should be sent as a single email …

 (Google Alerts – settings)

-You will begin receiving alerts as specified in your preferences …
+You will begin receiving alerts as per your preferences …

 Note that at the bottom of your email notification, you are given various options, including: